johndaviesco/ToDo-App-REST-DB/README.md

   * Create a Database called todo

-  * Create a user roll for the database
+  * Create a user roll for the database and give it a password

 * Node.js